hkdb/dbrave/README.md

 docker start dbrave
 ```

+## OpenVPN

+There are many ways to accomplish this including manually executing the openvpn command inside the container.
+What I usually do is put a script along with associating credentials into a VPN folder in the homedir and then just using a simple alias to kick off the VPNs.

 ## UPDATING

 You can simply update the container without rebuilding the image by executing the following: